PhoenixTales/phoenix-docs/world/lurker.md

 The very idea of a water monster inspired both the Snapper and the Lurker, but in the end none of them fulfilled what they were meant to do.
 Due to this development, whatever the reasons may be, we ended up with two monsters that did not fulfill their purpose.
 Neither did we end up with a monster that would *snap* out of the water like a frog, nor did we end up with a monster that would silently *lurk* in the water like a crocodile.

-We got two very different monsters instead, one a stereotypical dinosaur, one a halfway unique creature that doesn't know if it wants to be a crocodile or a frog and sounds like a dragon when it attacks.
-To make it short: I am not convinced.
+We got two very different monsters instead, one a stereotypical dinosaur, one a halfway unique creature with unconvincing features.

+The idea of a water monster as a mix of giant frog and salamander would have been in accordance with the design principles and Mikes philosophy of a good/new idea consisting of the combination of two elements that were not combined before.
+It would have presented us with a really unique monster design.
+The final design did not fulfill this ideal.

 In the attempt to design a water monster and to preserve different interesting monster designs, the original idea and purpose that every monster should have in the world, has been lost (as in other cases too).
-And by the combination of the different characteristics (frog/croc) and the inability to realise the required AI for the monster to function as imagined, the potential and meaning of both ideas was reduced instead of highlighted.
+And by the combination of the different characteristics (frog/croc/lizard) and the inability to realise the required AI for the monster to function as imagined, the potential and meaning of both ideas was reduced instead of highlighted.

-Therefore we approach it in the opposite way.
 Due to the goal of our project of realising the old ideas, we have to include the water monster as originally announced.

-We either have to find a solution to combine the two inspirations, by combining (again) the Snapper and Lurker of v0.5 and 0.6 into a more believable version, or alternatively we may keep them seperate and design two monsters:
+We have to go back to the Snapper design from 0.5 and 0.6, harmonise and improve upon them, in order to execute the idea in a more unique and reasonable way, by following the salamander-frog idea.

-* The Snapper, inspired by a frog, inhabiting ponds and more shallow water, snapping out of the water with a jump attack with the necessarily powerful legs.
-* The Lurker, inspired by a crocodile, inhabiting rivers and deeper waters, lurking in the water to silently approach its prey on all fours, with shorter legs - which also requires a different sound design.
+This Snapper/Lurker haa to be able to both snap out of the water with a jump attack with the necessarily powerful legs as well as lurk in the water to silently approach its prey on all fours, with shorter legs (which requires different walking animations and a different sound design), as well as attack during diving at lightning speed.

-We haven't decided yet.

-In any way, this one or these two monsters replace the Lurker and Snapper as presented in the release version, as they aren't serving the desired purpose, are too stereotypical in appearance (in case of the Snapper) and just add an unnecessary and less believable (to not say chaotic) complexity to the wildlife of the small colony, which will become more clear when you read our notes about the other monsters in the world of Gothic.
+This monster replaces both the Lurker and the Snapper as presented in the release version, as they aren't serving the desired purpose, are too stereotypical in appearance (in case of the Snapper) and just add an unnecessary and less believable (to not say chaotic) complexity to the wildlife of the small colony, which will become more clear when you read our notes about the other monsters in the world of Gothic.

+[Todo: Add our Snapper design]